Math Calculators, Lessons and Formulas

 Find the distance between the points $(–5, -1)$ and $(3, 4)$.

-To find distance between points $A(x_A, y_A)$ and $B(x_B, y_B)$, we use formula:
+To find the distance between points A (X1, y1) and B (x2, y2) in a plane, we usually use the Distance formula:

-$$ {\color{blue}{ d(A,B) = \sqrt{(x_B - x_A)^2 + (y_B-y_A)^2} }} $$
+$$ d(A,B) = \sqrt{(x_B - x_A)^2 + (y_B-y_A)^2} $$

 Example:

-Find distance between points $A(3, -4)$ and $B(-1, 3)$
+Find distance between points A(3, -4) and B(-1, 3)

 Solution: